Zonther1/Assignment2_Bankers_Algorithm/README.md

 </details>
 <details>
   <summary>What did I learn?</summary>
-  <p>Once I saw how the program was working from the example from <a href="https://www.geeksforgeeks.org/bankers-algorithm-in-operating-system-2/" target="_blank">geeksforgeeks.org</a>, it made a lot more sense to me.</p>
+  <p>Once I saw how the program was working from the example from [geeksforgeeks]([https://www.google.com](https://www.geeksforgeeks.org/bankers-algorithm-in-operating-system-2/), it made a lot more sense to me.</p>
   <p>It helped me understand how to use flags to keep the system in a safe state and how to determain if the process was in a safe state or not.</p>
   <p>If all the values of <code>f[i]</code> were 1, then the system is in a safe state.
 If any value in the array was 0 then it was not.</p>
 </details>